awahlig/tailscale-docker-mod/README.md

 [linuxserver.io](https://linuxserver.io) containers.
 This lets you have applications join your tailnet.

-## Fork
+## This fork

-This fork uses an embedded tailscale package instead of downloading it at runtime.
+The original fetches the Tailscale tarball on every container start.
+This fork uses an embedded tarball to reduce the traffic instead.
+A new image is created periodically to update to the latest Tailscale version.

 ## Configuration